-Spaugh Dameron Tenny is excited to sponsor Sarah Pierrie, MD, an Orthopaedic Surgery resident at Atrium health, to join Joseph R. Hsu, MD, on his annual trip to provide orthopaedic training in Honduras.
+Spaugh Dameron Tenny is excited to sponsor Sarah Peirrie, MD, an Orthopedic Surgery resident at Atrium health, to join Joseph R. Hsu, MD, on his annual trip to provide orthopedic training in Honduras.
 Their trip to Honduras through the RESTORE Foundation began on Sunday, April 29th.

 Before Dr. Hsu left for the RESTORE trip, we were able to sit down with him for a Q & A session about his humanitarian efforts in Honduras.
 Read Dr. Hsu's answers below: